FutureAdLabs/fsm/README.md

 ### Overview

-The objective of a finite state machine (FSM) to introduce the concept that something can be in only one "current state" at a given time.
+The objective of a finite state machine (FSM) is to introduce the concept that something can be in only one "current state" at a given time.
 Specifically, our FSM is responsible for maintaining the current state of an adunit and triggering navigation to other states.
 It provides a programmatic way of describing a user journey in code when running of an adunit; what happens and when it happens.

-An adunit starts in an initial "state", and has to be "triggered" by an event, be it a user-interaction (tapping on the screen etc) or triggered manually by a specific piece of code.
+An adunit starts in an initial "state", and has to be "triggered" by an event, be it a user-interaction (tapping on the screen etc) or triggered programmatically by a specific piece of code.
 Generally, the majority of adunits created by Adludio follow a set of user interactions in a linear user journey.
 An example of a typical user journey is shown below:

 ![](./static/LinearFsm.png)

 The adunit begins in the "start" state and runs whatever code is specified to run in the "start" state.
 It will stay in the "start" state until an event is fired that matches the conditions specified in the "triggers" for the "start" state.

-So for example, the trigger for the "start" state is `"click:node1:up" => "win"`.
+So for example, the trigger for the "start" state could be `"click:node1:up" => "win"`
 This means that while the user is in the "start" state, if *node1*" (a layer in the adunit) receives the *clickUp* event, then navigate to the *win* state.
 When entering the "win" state, the code associated with the win state will run.

-Similarly if the trigger for the "win" state is `"click:node2:up" => "postWin"`, a *clickUp* event for *node2* will result in navigating to the *postWin* state.
+Similarly if the trigger for the "win" state is `"click:node2:up" => "postWin"` a *clickUp* event for *node2* will result in navigating to the *postWin* state.

 States
 - start